 North Country Trail: www.nps.gov/noco

-Chapman State Park connects to the North Country Trail by a seven mile trail through PA State Game Lands.
+Chapman State Park connects to the North Country Trail by a seven-mile trail through state game lands.
 Overnight parking is permitted with the proper registration.

 Cook Forest State Park allows overnight parking with the proper registration.
 The Clarion River runs through the park.

 McConnells Mill State Park has rest rooms and water provided for public use along the trail near the grist mill.
-This section of trail also runs through Slippery Rock Gorge and over an old covered bridge.
+This section of trail also runs through Slippery Rock Gorge and over a covered bridge.

 Moraine State Park does not have parking available, but there are cabins, a large lake for fishing and group camping areas.